uwyang/SunburstFOAMClassViewer/README.md

-# SunBurst FOAM Class Vier
+# SunBurst FOAM Class Viewer
 -- a nice way to visualize howmany classes there are, their inheritance, etc.

 ## Introduction: